USS Pampanito: Construction and commissioning

 Pampanito's keel was laid down by the Portsmouth Navy Yard in Kittery, Maine, on 15 March 1943.
-She was launched on 12 July 1943, sponsored by Mrs. James Wolfender, and commissioned on 6 November 1943.
+She was launched on 12 July 1943, sponsored by Mrs. Violet Wolfenden, and commissioned on 6 November 1943.

 World War II

 After shakedown off New London, Connecticut, Pampanito transited the Panama Canal and arrived at Pearl Harbor, Hawaii, on 14 February 1944.

-First patrol, March - May 1944
+First patrol, March–May 1944

 Pampanito's first war patrol, from 15 March to 2 May, was conducted in the southwest approaches to Saipan and Guam.
 She served on lifeguard duty south of Yap, then scored two torpedo hits on a destroyer before sailing for Midway Island and Pearl Harbor for refit and repairs to a hull badly damaged by depth charges.